La Rábida Friary

 (rábida or rápita, meaning "watchtower" in Arabic) to the present monastery.
 The Franciscans have held great influence in the region ever since.

 The buildings standing on the site today were erected in stages in the late fourteenth century and the early fifteenth century.
 The friary, and the church associated with it, display elements of Gothic and Moorish revival architecture; their walls are decorated with frescos by the twentieth-century Spanish artist, Daniel Vázquez Diaz (1882-1969).
 There is also a cloister and a museum, where numerous relics of the discovery of the Americas are displayed.

 The buildings on the site have nearly 20000 sqft of floor space and an irregular floor plan.
 Throughout its five hundred years of existence, the monastery has been refurbished and repaired countless times, but the most extensive modifications were undertaken as a result of damage from the Lisbon earthquake of 1755.

 Christopher Columbus stayed at the friary two years before his famous first voyage, after learning that King Ferdinand and Queen Isabella had rejected his request for outfitting an expedition in search of the Indies.
 With the intervention of the guardian of La Rábida and the confessor to Isabella, Francisco Jiménez de Cisneros, he was able to have his proposal heard.

 The friary was declared a Spanish National Monument in 1856.
+In 2016 it was added to the Tentative List of World Heritage by UNESCO along with the Columbian Places.